The 20 Best Hereditary Ataxia Doctors in Netherlands

 Groningen, GR, NL

-Tom De Koning practices in Groningen, Netherlands.
+Tom De Koning practices practicing medicine in Groningen, Netherlands.
 Mr. De Koning is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Drug Induced Dyskinesia, Harding Ataxia, Dentatorubral-Pallidoluysian Atrophy, and Lafora Disease.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Dentatorubral-Pallidoluysian Atrophy, Lafora Disease, and Harding Ataxia.

 Experienced in Hereditary Ataxia